NFT404/walmart-captcha/README.md

 ## Overview

-This project demonstrates a clever solution to bypass the 'Robot or human' captcha on Walmart's website using SeleniumBase—a robust automation framework.
+This project demonstrates a clever solution to bypass the 'Robot or human' captcha on Walmart's website using SeleniumBase a robust automation framework.
 With SeleniumBase, you can automate web interactions while evading bot detection mechanisms.

 ## How It Works